 The setting may already be enabled for you if you are a member of an organization that requires 2FA or if your affiliation with the UW requires use of 2FA on the web.
 Organizations, as well as individuals, are opting to use 2FA on the web.
 As a result, members of these organizations are already opted in.

 I opted in, but I don’t want to use 2FA anymore.
 Can I opt out?

-No, once you opt in to 2FA you cannot opt out, because a key security measure to safeguard data at the University is use of 2FA by students, faculty and staff.
+No, once you opt in to 2FA you cannot opt out, because a key security measure to safeguard data at the University is use of 2FA by students, faculty, staff, and others.